ptbsare/mcp-proxy-server/README.md

 -   `url`: (Required for SSE type) The full URL of the backend server's SSE endpoint.
 -   `apiKey`: (Optional for SSE type) An API key to send in the `X-Api-Key` header when the proxy connects to *this specific backend* SSE server.
 -   `bearerToken`: (Optional for SSE type) A token to send in the `Authorization: Bearer <token>` header when connecting to *this specific backend* SSE server.
 (If both `apiKey` and `bearerToken` are provided, `bearerToken` takes precedence).
--   `installDirectory`: (Optional for Stdio type) The absolute path where the server should be installed or is expected to be found.
+-   `installDirectory`: (Optional for Stdio type) The absolute path where the server *itself* should be installed (e.g., `/opt/my-server-files`).
 Used by the Admin UI's installation feature.
+    - If provided in `mcp_server.json`, this exact path is used.
+    - If omitted, the effective directory depends on the `TOOLS_FOLDER` environment variable (see Environment Variables section).
+        - If `TOOLS_FOLDER` is set and not empty, the server will be installed in a subdirectory named after the server key within this folder (e.g., `${TOOLS_FOLDER}/<server_key>`).
+        - If `TOOLS_FOLDER` is also empty or not set, it defaults to a `tools` subdirectory within the proxy server's working directory (e.g., `./tools/<server_key>`).
-If omitted, it defaults to `/tools/<server_key>` (relative to the container/environment root).
-Ensure the parent directory (e.g., `/tools`) is writable by the user running the proxy server if using the default and the install feature.
+    - Ensure the parent directory of the target installation path (e.g., `TOOLS_FOLDER` or `./tools`) is writable by the user running the proxy server.
--   `installCommands`: (Optional for Stdio type) An array of shell commands executed sequentially by the Admin UI's installation feature if the `installDirectory` does not exist.
-Commands are executed from the proxy server's working directory. **Use with extreme caution due to security risks.**
+-   `installCommands`: (Optional for Stdio type) An array of shell commands executed sequentially by the Admin UI's installation feature if the target server directory (derived from `installDirectory` or defaults) does not exist.
+Commands are executed from the **parent directory** of the target server installation directory (e.g., if `installDirectory` resolves to `/opt/tools/my-server`, commands run in `/opt/tools/`). **Use with extreme caution due to security risks.**

 ### 2. Tool Configuration (`config/tool_config.json`)
 This file allows overriding properties of tools discovered from backend servers.
 It is primarily managed via the Admin UI but can be edited manually.